What Is The DSM? Exploring Psychology’s Diagnostic Guide

 How the DSM changes over time

-Changes are made to the DSM when overwhelming research shows that something in previous versions is no longer accurate per the latest research.
+Changes are made to the Diagnostic and Statistical Manual of Mental Disorders by the American Psychiatric Association when overwhelming, newer research suggests that something in previous versions is no longer accurate.
 The aim is to make sure that the most recent edition contains clear, accurate information that’s supported by robust, peer-reviewed scientific evidence.
 When changes are made, information may be kept the same but recategorized, modified slightly, entirely rewritten, or completely removed, depending on the situation.

 For example, one of the many changes that was made between the fourth and fifth editions was to the entry about post-traumatic stress disorder (PTSD).
 Among others, these included: